SmallSatGasTeam/GASPACS-Comms-Info/README.md

 GASPACS stands for **G**et **A**way **S**pecial **P**assive **A**ttitude **C**ontrol **S**atellite.
 The satellite is a technology demonstration for an inflatable boom structure that will double as a passive attitude stabilization device due to the aerodynamic drag in Low Earth Orbit (LEO).

+GASPACS was launched on 12/21/2021 on SpaceX CRS-24.
+GASPACS is currently aboard the International Space Station (ISS), with deployment into orbit via the NanoRacks CubeSat Deployer (NRCSD) scheduled for the week of 1/24/2022.